Fast magnetic reconnection structures in Poynting-flux dominated jets: Discussion and Conclusions

 In this work, we have evaluated how turbulent magnetic reconnection structures evolve in Poynting-flux dominated relativistic jets subject to the current-driven kink instability.
 To this aim, we have performed 3D-SRMHD simulations following the work of \citet{mizuno_etal_12} to obtain suitable initial and boundary conditions for a small portion of a comoving jet with an initial helical magnetic field and a moderate magnetization ($\sigma \sim 1.0$) near the jet spine.
 Motivated by the previous work of \citet{singh_etal_16}, we have examined the magnetic reconnection rates in such a system employing the algorithm developed in \citet{kadowaki_etal_18}, which was modified to take into account relativistic effects.
 This algorithm was able to perform a systematic search of all reconnection events in the system, allowing for visualization of the local magnetic topology of the current sheets, as well as quantification of the reconnection rate and the magnetic power released in these events, in three different frames (the reconnection, the jet, and the observer's frame).
 Our results can be summarized as follows:

 \begin{itemize}

 \item The identification of the magnetic reconnection sites reveals that these are initially concentrated in the jet spine.
 At the beginning of the growth of the twists of the magnetic field driven the CDK instability (between $t \sim 20$ and $\sim 30~c.u.$), the current density structures are thick.
 During this phase (after $t \sim 25$), mostly sporadic, slow reconnection events with average rates smaller than $0.015 \tilde{V}_{A}$ are detected.
-As time evolves, after the instability grows exponentially up to saturation, around $t=40$ \citepalias[see also][]{medina_torrejon_etal2020}, the increasing amplitude of the jet wiggling structure becomes fully turbulent.
+As time evolves, after the instability grows exponentially up to saturation \citepalias[around $t=40$; see also][]{medina_torrejon_etal2020}, the jet wiggling structure amplitude continues to increase and becomes fully turbulent.
 The magnetic field lines are distorted and disrupted in several regions, and the associated current density structures become thinner (Figure \ref{fig:jetevol}), undergoing fast reconnection with the fastest rate around $0.23 \tilde{V}_{A}$ (at $t=56$).
 The system achieves a turbulent, quasi-steady-state regime between $t\sim 50$ and $66$ with an average rate of $0.051\pm0.026 \tilde{V}_{A}$ in agreement with the previous works of \citet{takamoto_etal_15} and \citet{singh_etal_16}.

 \item The reconnection rate values resembles a log-normal distribution especially in the quasi-steady-state phase, after $t=50$ (Figure \ref{fig:vrec_hist}).
 Since log-normal profiles are signatures of turbulence, this is another indication that turbulence is driving the fast reconnection events \citep[in agreement with the theory of][]{lazarian_vishiniac_99} along the relativistic jets.
 A $\chi^2$ analysis reveals that asymmetric reconnection events produce a deviation from the log-normal distribution, which indicates that such events maybe not be associated with the same process.